Absences due to sickness

-In each calendar year, public officials are entitled to full pay for a maximum of 60 sick days.
-After that, they receive 75% of their full pay.
-All days of sickness count towards the total number of days, but the number of sickness cases does not affect the benefit payment.
-After the number of uninterrupted days of leave exceeds 180 sick days, the employee receives 60% of full pay.
-Since 1 April 2015, public officials have been entitled to sick pay on a continuous sick leave for a maximum period of one year.
-Employees are paid a full sick pay for 21 to 35 days for each case of sickness, depending on how long the person has been employed in central government.
-Employees receive a part payment of their salary (two thirds of the pay) for a maximum period of one year.
-In the case of an accident at work or an occupational disease, sick pay is paid for periods slightly longer than those mentioned above.
-In these cases, persons are entitled to full pay for 90 days per case of sickness.
+During each calendar year, public officials are entitled to full pay for a maximum of 60 sick days.
+After that, they receive 75% of their pay.
+All days of sickness count towards the total number of days, but the number of sickness cases does not affect the payment.
+After the number of uninter-rupted days of absence exceeds 180 sick days, the employee receives 60% of pay.
+Public officials are entitled to sick pay on a continuous sick leave for a maximum period of one year.

-In some cases, special maternity leave may be necessary before the birth of a child if the mother’s work poses a risk to prenatal development.
+In some cases, special pregnancy leave may be necessary before the birth of a child if the pregnant parent’s work poses a risk to prenatal development or pregnancy.

 Childcare leave is unpaid.
 It can be used by both parents until the child reaches the age of three.
 However, only one parent can take leave at a time.

-Part-time childcare leave means that the public official or employee works shorter hours in order to take care of a child.
-Both parents may take part-time childcare leave during the same calendar period, but they may not look after the child at the same time.
+Part-time childcare leave means that the public official or employee works shorter working time in order to take care of a child.
+Both parents may take part-time childcare leave during the same cal-endar period, but they may not look after the child at the same time.
 Parents may take leave until the end of the child's second year in primary school.
-When taking part-time childcare leave, working hours are usually 6 hours a day, but other types of working time arrangements are also possible.
+When taking part-time childcare leave, work-ing hours are usually 6 hours a day, but other types of working time arrangements are also possible.

-Temporary childcare leave is available when a child under the age of ten suddenly becomes ill.
+Temporary childcare leave is available when a child under the age of twelve suddenly becomes ill.
 In such cases, the parent may be absent in order to care for the child or to arrange the care.
-The maximum duration of leave is four working days at a time.
+The maximum duration of leave is four workdays at a time.
 Temporary childcare leave is paid.

 Public officials and employees are entitled to take temporary leave if their immediate presence is required because of an unforeseeable and compelling reason due to an illness or accident suffered by their family.

-Public officials and employees can take paid or unpaid leave for reasons such as rehabilitation, compelling family reasons, a child’s difficult illness, studies, trade association training, certain special days, situations related to family members, and participation in national defence, trade association activities and sports competitions.
+Public officials and employees can take paid or unpaid leave for reasons such as rehabilitation, studies, trade association training, certain special days and situations related to close relatives, and participation in national defence, trade association activities and sports competitions.